Rhythm of Life

-Rhythm of Life is the debut studio album by Scottish musician Paul Haig, released in November 1983 by Island Records.
+Rhythm of Life is the debut studio album by the Scottish musician Paul Haig, released in November 1983 by Island Records.
 It was recorded at Sigma Sound Studios in New York City and RAK Studios in London with renowned record producer Alex Sadkin, known for his work on multiple albums by Grace Jones, and Thompson Twins.
 The album features guest musicians such as Bernie Worrell of Parliament-Funkadelic, Anton Fier of the Feelies and the Golden Palominos, and Tom Bailey of Thompson Twins.
 Four singles were released from Rhythm of Life: "Heaven Sent", "Never Give Up (Party Party)", "Justice" and "Blue for You".
-The track "Adoration" was originally performed while Haig was still a member of post-punk band Josef K. The album spent 2 weeks on the UK Albums Chart, peaking at No. 82.
+The track "Adoration" was originally performed while Haig was still a member of the post-punk band Josef K. The album spent 2 weeks on the UK Albums Chart, peaking at No. 82.

 In 2004, LTM remastered and re-issued the album on CD for the first time with five bonus tracks taken from the 1984 mini album Rhythm of Life Remixes.
 These are extended dance remixes by New York disc jockey (DJ) Bruce Forest.
 The same track listing was issued again in 2014 on Les Disques du Crépuscule.